opensecuritycontroller/community/development/repo_access.md

 ```
 ## Useful Aliases

-Update your git aliases with [git-aliases](./aliases/git-aliases).
+Update your git aliases in `~/.gitconfig` with [git-aliases](./aliases/git-aliases).
 While these aliases are optional they can be very useful as they simplify common git operations.

-**Tip:** To avoid updating each repository configuration with these aliases you can update your global git config `~/.gitconfig`.

 ## Next Steps